How to sharpen a knife using a leather belt

 Next, apply a small amount of honing compound to the leather side of the belt.
 Honing compound helps create friction and enhances the sharpening process.
 It is important to evenly spread the compound along the length of the belt for optimal results.

-See also How to sharpen a knife with tin foil
+See also How to sharpen a pocket knife with household items

 Step 3: Hold the Knife Properly